SubhanshuMG/SubhanshuMG/readme.md

 - 🌱 I'm currently working for the EduTech based startup as a DevOps Engineer
 - 👯 Looking to collaborate with other developers & content creators
-- 🥅 2022 Goals: Contribute more to open source projects
+- 🥅 2022 Goals - Contribute more to open source projects
-- ⚡ Fun fact: I love cats 🐾
+- ⚡ Fun fact - I love cats 🐾

 ---